 You will get a notification to your email address.

 If you have any questions feel free to contact us anytime.

 To say this wild trail is for everyone will be a lie.
-Located in the heart of an active military training zone, the trek from Mt Karkom to Mt Ramon is forbidden almost all year long but well known as the top Israeli desert trekking with the finish line on the highest pick of the Israeli desert mountains overlooking Makhtesh Ramon.
-3 times a year we get the permission to travel to this amazing part of the Negev Highland desert, for four days we’ll be crossing through the desolate wilderness of the Negev mountains.
+Located in the heart of an active military training zone, the trek from Mount Karkom to Mount Ramon is forbidden almost all year long, yet it well known as the top Israeli desert trek, with the finish line on the highest peak of the Israeli mountains, overlooking Makhtesh Ramon.
+We only get the permission to travel to this amazing part of the Negev highlands three times a year!
+Over the course of four days we’ll cross through the desolate wilderness of the Negev mountains.

 Even after covering every inch of the area, we always get excited before going to this magnificent, wild place.

 Our journey will begin on top of off-road vehicles, that will take us deep into the wilderness.
 Once we reach our start point, we’ll continue by foot, climbing Mount Karkom, Mount Haspas, Mount Arif and Mount Ido.
 Then we’ll cross the Ramon crater and climb to the top of the Negev’s highest peak, the peak of Mount Ramon.